Sponsored links:

 Gorges du Verdon (Verdon Gorge, Grand Canyon du Verdon), Provence, France

-When you're on the Cote d'Azur, it is really worth taking a day trip to the Verdon Canyon (Gorges du Verdon, Grand Canyon du Verdon, Verdon Gorge) - one of the most beautiful and largest canyons in Europe.
-Its length is about 25 kilometers, while the depth reaches 700 meters in some places.
-The views from the top are breathtaking - awesome are the mountains and the unique color of the water.
+When you find yourself on the magnificent Cote d'Azur, it is absolutely essential to dedicate a day trip to explore the breathtaking Verdon Canyon (Gorges du Verdon, Grand Canyon du Verdon, Verdon Gorge).
+This natural marvel stands as one of the most beautiful and largest canyons in all of Europe.
+Its impressive length stretches for approximately 25 kilometers, while its awe-inspiring depth plunges to as much as 700 meters in certain sections.
+The views from the top are nothing short of breathtaking, with majestic mountains framing the scene and the river below displaying a truly unique, mesmerizing turquoise-green color, a result of the glacial meltwater and mineral particles.

 Our route

-We suggest to make the first stop at the first meeting with the Verdon river, forming the canyon (B; GPS: 43.741371, 6.381954), at the vantage point of Balcon de la Mescla.
-From the parking lot you should go a path a few meters down to get beautiful views of the canyon and the river itself.
+We highly recommend making your first stop at the initial encounter with the majestic Verdon river, as it begins to carve out the canyon, at the vantage point of Balcon de la Mescla (B; GPS: 43.741371, 6.381954).
+From the conveniently located parking lot, a short path descends a few meters, opening up to truly breathtaking views of the nascent canyon and the unique turquoise river itself, setting a spectacular tone for the rest of your adventure.

 The Lac de Sainte-Croix